How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 The good news is that there are ways to work through guilt, such as talking to a trusted friend or family member about what happened.
 This helps us process our feelings of guilt and gives us an opportunity to make things right with ourselves and our self-image.

-However, shame is a mindset deeply ingrained within us.
+Shame is a mindset deeply ingrained within us.
 It has a way of changing our identity instead of simply accepting responsibility.

 Overcoming shame can be a difficult task, but it’s something that should take priority when recovering from cheating.
 It’s important to make sure you’re aware of how you’re talking to yourself and practice being kind to yourself to dissolve your negative feelings.